blackat/blackat.github.io/_posts/2019-10-15-how-angular-bootstrap.md

 ```

 __Warning__
-The functions produced by the Angular template compiler start with `ɵ` to clearly warn **to not use them** because for sure the code will change soon in the future.
+The functions produced by the Angular template compiler start with `ɵ` to clearly warn *to not use them*{: .italic-yellow-text} because for sure the code will change soon in the future.
 {: .notice--warning}

-The function `ɵcmf` stands for *create module factory* and the map between the name and the real function is defined in the following static map object [`Map<ExternalReference, any>`](https://github.com/angular/angular/blob/d2222541e8acf0c01415069e7c6af92b2acbba4f/packages/platform-browser-dynamic/src/compiler_reflector.ts#L70):
+The function `ɵcmf` stands for *create module factory*, the map between the name and the real function is defined in the following static map object [`Map<ExternalReference, any>`](https://github.com/angular/angular/blob/d2222541e8acf0c01415069e7c6af92b2acbba4f/packages/platform-browser-dynamic/src/compiler_reflector.ts#L70):

 ```javascript
 function createBuiltinExternalReferencesMap() {